Timothy Evans: Events leading to Evans's arrest

 Although they examined the garden, the police did not find traces of the skeletal remains of two prior victims of Christie, despite their shallow burial.
 Christie actually removed the skull of Miss Eady when his dog dug it up from the garden around this time, and he disposed of it in a bombed-out building nearby.
 This vital clue was ignored when the skull was then discovered by children playing in the ruins and handed in to police.

 When Evans was shown the clothing taken from the bodies of his wife and child, he was also informed that both had been strangled.
 This was, according to Evans's statement, the first occasion in which he was informed that his baby daughter had been killed.
 He was asked whether he was responsible for their deaths.
 To this, Evans apparently responded, "Yes."
 He then apparently confessed to having strangled Beryl during an argument over debts and strangling Geraldine two days later, after which he left for Wales.

 This confession, along with other contradictory statements Evans made during the police interrogation, has been cited as proof of his guilt.
 Several authors who have written about the case have argued that the police provided Evans with all the necessary details for him to make a plausible confession, which they may have in turn edited further while transcribing it.
 Furthermore, the police interrogated Evans over the course of late evening and early morning hours to his physical and emotional detriment, a man already in a highly emotional state.
 Evans later stated in court that he thought he would be subjected to violence by the police if he did not confess, and this fear along with the shock of discovering that both his wife and daughter had been strangled, likely induced him to make a false confession.
 The police investigation was marred by a lack of forensic expertise, with significant evidence overlooked.

-The Psychology of Interrogations and Confessions (2003) states that some of the phraseology of the confession seemed more in line with language a police officer might use, rather than that used by an illiterate man as Evans was.
+The Psychology of Interrogations and Confessions (2003) states that some of the phraseology of the confession seemed more in line with language a police officer might use, rather than that used by an illiterate man, as Evans was.
 Evans was kept in solitary confinement for two days before being handed over to the London police.
 He did not know what was happening other than his wife's body had not been found in the drain as expected.
 At Notting Hill police station, he was shown his wife's and daughter's clothing, and the ligature which had been used to strangle his daughter.
-This book cites Kennedy as a source for the conclusion that Evans felt tremendous guilt over not doing more to prevent the deaths of his wife and daughter, and particularly that his daughter's murder must have been a tremendous shock.
+This book cites Ludovic Kennedy as a source for the conclusion that Evans felt tremendous guilt over not doing more to prevent the deaths of his wife and daughter, and particularly that his daughter's murder must have been a tremendous shock.